Boiler Reliability

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-We asked more than 10,000 boiler owners about the brand of boiler they own so that we can tell you which are the best and worst boiler brands.
+We asked almost 10,000 boiler owners about the brand of boiler they own so that we can tell you which are the best and worst boiler brands.

 Our unique research enables us to tell you which brands are the most reliable, and which are likely to let you down during the cold winter months.
 As you can see from our table (below), there's a big difference between the most and least reliable brands.